amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part2.md

 > TSV (Tab-separated values) is just the same except that values are separated by
 > tabs rather than commas.
 Confusingly, CSV is sometimes used to refer to both CSV,
 > TSV and variations of them.
 The simplicity of the formats make them great for
-> exchange and archival.
+> exchange and archiving.
 They are not bound to a specific program (unlike Excel
 > files, say, there is no `CSV` program, just lots and lots of programs that
-> support the format, including Excel by the way.), and you wouldn't have any
+> support the format, including Excel by the way), and you wouldn't have any
 > problems opening a 40 year old file today if you came across one.

 `wc` is the "word count" command: it counts the number of lines, words, bytes